chessmail user manual

 The calculation is based on the Elo rating, as described in Wikipedia.

-The formula at chessmail is as follows:
+The formula used at chessmail is as follows:

 EA = 1 / (1 + 10 ^ [(RB - RA) / 250])